This is how Dr Immerman would like the dressings after your cleft lift procedure

 However, if the bulb is quickly filling with air, and the dot has moved a couple of inches away from the skin, that tells us that the drain has accidentally been withdrawn and is no longer functioning properly.
 If that happens, it is not an emergency – but email Dr Immerman and let him know what is going on.

 The gauze tucked by the anus

 This is the only part of the dressings that is significant regarding healing.
-This should be woven gauze, and changed a couple of times a day, plus whenever it gets wet or soiled.
+You should use woven gauze, and change it a couple of times a day, plus whenever it gets wet or soiled.
 This allows air circulation around the lowest part of the incision and absorbs any drainage quickly.

-Please keep this kind of gauze tucked in place for one month after the surgery, and longer if there is any bleeding or drainage after one month.
+Please keep this kind of gauze tucked in place for one month after the surgery, and longer if there is any bleeding or drainage.

 Wet wipes (alcohol-free) are useful for keeping this area clean after bowel movements, and it is OK to shower if you feel that you are not keeping the area clean.

 The Steri-Strips add a little additional support to the incision for the first couple of weeks.
 I would like them removed about two weeks after surgery even if they are still adherent.
 At that point, they are coming loose, and trap moisture under the loose areas and do more harm than good.

 Nail polish remover works well to remove the adhesive from the Steri-Strips, and from any tape.